top 0

 Leonardo DiCaprio is the executive producer of this documentary which exposes the corruption that drives global ivory trafficking, unflinchingly bringing to light the horrors of elephant tusk poaching.
 The filmmakers went deep undercover as poachers to find out why and how the slaughter of African elephants remains such a prominent issue.

 It doesn’t matter if you’re not really into elephants (what’s wrong with you though?); you won’t be able to walk away without some heartstring tugging and being filled with a sense of righteous indignation.
-It’s also films like these that make it clear how selfish and insidious human beings are.
+It’s also films like these that make it clear how selfish and insidious human beings can be.

 Chasing Coral

-James Balog’s terrifying time-lapsed footage of glacier damage in Chasing Ice had us channelling Greta Thunberg energy way back in 2012.
+Jeff Orlowski’s terrifying time-lapsed footage of glacier damage in Chasing Ice had us channelling Greta Thunberg energy way back in 2012.
 He then returned to deal out another dose of climate anxiety in Chasing Coral, turning the focus onto our oceans.
 Carbon emissions and pesticide poisoning are just some of the environmental havoc being wreaked on coral reefs, resulting in irreversible bleaching and damage.

 Global warming has tangible, quantifiable impacts, and some of the world’s most incredible natural wonders are part of the cost being paid.
 The documentary shows our reefs in breathtaking beauty—beautiful but incredibly sad—and it’s hard to look away or ignore the sobering call to consciousness.